krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 }

 ```
 `name` is a mandatory property in this case.
-It is needed by terraform to know hich existing resource group you are refering to.
+It is needed by terraform to know which resource group you are refering to.

 More about Azure Resource Groups:
 https://docs.microsoft.com/de-de/azure/azure-resource-manager/management/manage-resource-groups-portal